thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

 Exercise - Groupoid Laws
 ------------------------

-The identity type satisfies some futher properties, which you can formalize then prove.
+The identity type satisfies some further properties, which you can formalize then prove.
 You may notice that they look almost like the axioms of a group, except a bit bigger - for example there is not just a single identity